-Sometimes you may need to create temporary notes or draft up some code outside of the project context.
-Instead of switching to a different application for this purpose, you can use scratch files and scratch buffers.
+Sometimes you may need to create temporary notes or draft up some code outside the project context.
+Instead of switching to a different application, you can use scratch files and scratch buffers.

 Scratch buffers are simple text files without any coding assistance features.
 Scratch buffers can be used for simple task lists and notes to yourself.
-They are also not stored in the project directory, but can be accessed and opened from another project.
+They are also not stored in the project directory and can be opened from any other project.
 You can create up to five scratch buffers with default names, which are rotated and reused by clearing the content.

 Create a scratch file